 In addition to meeting noncombustible material clearances, you must also meet required clearances between fireplace opening and mantel shelf.
 If you do not meet the clearances listed below, you will need a hood.

-Determining Minimum Mantel Clearance If you meet minimum clearance between mantel shelf and top of fireplace opening, a hood is not required (see Figure 6).
+You must meet the minimum clearances between the mantel shelf and the top of the fireplace opening as shown in Figure 6.